-Future-forward government Bookmark has been added
+Future-forward government has been saved

 Survey results and takeaways

 A "future-forward government" reflects federal leaders' focus on modernization.
 Learn what Deloitte has done to help understand and encourage this look into the future.

 Agencies look to modernization to better serve customers

 Federal leaders are clearly focused on all aspects of modernization.
 In everything from technology to staffing to operations, managers are assessing their ability to better respond to customer needs.
 We refer to this concept as “future-forward government.”
 Initiatives such as the IT Modernization Centers of Excellence are only one example of innovations meant to enhance government operations.

 The President’s Management Agenda (PMA), released in March 2018, and its corresponding Cross-Agency Priority (CAP) goals, lay out a long-term vision for modernizing government in key areas to improve business operations and customer service while being good stewards of taxpayer dollars.
 This vision focuses on three drivers for transformation: IT modernization; data accountability and transparency; and creating the workforce of the future.

 A recent survey from the 1105 Public Sector Media Group and Deloitte found that federal officials understand the PMA objectives, but some traditional mindsets hinder progress toward becoming a future-forward government organization.

 Some of the biggest challenges for civilian agencies’ modernization efforts are inadequate staffing and lack of training.
 To mitigate those risks, respondents said they need to hire more federal employees, retain current staff and find more uses for automation.

 This means government leaders have an opportunity to rethink how they shape the workforce.
 For instance, Deloitte’s 2018 Government Human Capital Trends found that although 79 percent of public-sector respondents said new career models are important, only seven percent are very ready for the challenge.